-For the Greater Toronto Area (GTA), the housing market in February 2021 was rather promising for buyers since their employment remained in safer hands and took advantage of low-interest costs.
+For the Greater Toronto Area (GTA), the housing market in February 2021 was rather promising for buyers since their employment remained in safer hands, and they took advantage of low-interest costs.

 According to GTA REALTORS®, there were 10,970 sales through TRREB’s MLS® System in February 2021, showing a hike of 52.5% compared to 7,193 sales reported in February 2020.
-Condos proved to be the most prominent types of houses, witnessing a sales hike of around 64% compared to the same month of 2020.
+Condos proved to be the most prominent type of house, witnessing a sales hike of around 64% compared to the same month of 2020.

-Although it’s worth mentioning here that after COVID-19 hit the country, condos were the least to witness sales activity growth.
-The most common types of homes for the rest of the year (Q3 and Q4) were single-family homes.
+Although it’s worth mentioning that after COVID-19 hit the country, condos were the least to witness sales activity growth.
+Single-family homes were the most common types of homes for the rest of the year (Q3 and Q4).

-Having said that, the rise in transactions condos have seen in the previous month could be a sign of a stabilizing housing market.
+The rise in transactions condos have seen in the previous month could signify a stabilizing housing market.

 On the other hand, the condo prices didn’t increase at all.
-Instead, they fell by around 4% compared to Feb’20.
-This is because there has been a low demand for condos compared to other types of houses.
+Instead, they fell by around 4% compared to Feb ’20.
+This is because there has been a low demand for condos compared to other houses.

 Explaining the rising trend in demand from homebuyers, TRREB President Lisa Patel said: